Help...My Child Won't Eat!

 Try not to worry.
 Most children will outgrow their odd eating habits.

 Fear of New Foods

-Your child refuses to try anything that they has not eaten before.
-This is really pretty normal.
-It may take many exposures to a new food before a child is ready to taste it, and many more before they actually likes it.
+Your child refuses to try anything that they have not eaten before.
+This is pretty normal.
+The child may need to see a new food many times before they want to taste it.
+They may need to taste it many more times before liking it.
 Do not force the issue.
 Just offer the food again some other time.
-Think about it.
-How many times did you refuse a particular food before you finally tried it and liked it?

 International Food Information Council Foundation